sjsd/yashicapi/README.md

-# yashicapi
+# Yashica Pi
-Pyhonscript for Raspberry Pi Camera
+Pyhonscript for Raspberry Pi Camera.
+See http://yashicapi.wordpress.com for more details.